Step 2: Publishing Tank State Output via JointState Topics¶

 </launch>

-Now, if you start the launch file, the graph will be displayed by rqt_graph.
+Now when you start the launch file, rqt_plot will display the graph automatically.